Decay dynamics of $N\to \ell \pi $ and $N\to \ell \gamma$

 \section{Summary}

 We revisited radiative nucleon decays exploring the approach of Ref. \cite{Fornal:2018eol}.
-This approach relies on the photon radiation from a hadron and charged lepton, benefiting from the knowledge of anomalous nucleon's magnetic moments.
-Then we describe a nucleon's annihilation to a lepton within this framework, and lattice QCD results are used for the hadronic matrix elements.
-We find that the radiative decay widths can be correlated to the decay width of nucleon decay to a lepton and a pion, independent of the decay mechanism.
+This approach relies on the photon radiation from a hadron and charged lepton, benefiting from the knowledge of nucleons' anomalous magnetic moments.
+Then we describe an annihilation of a nucleon to a lepton within this framework and use lattice QCD results for the hadronic matrix elements.
+We find that the radiative decay widths can be related to the decay widths of a nucleon decaying to a lepton and a pion, independent of the decay mechanism.
 These relations hold for any of the three types of transition, tree, box, and triple leptoquark transitions.
+Our results are

-We considered nucleon annihilation to lepton when scalar leptoquarks mediate the interaction.
+Then, we considered decay amplitudes of $ N \to \ell \pi^{0}$ and $N\to\ell \gamma$ mediated by scalar leptoquarks.
 The leptoquark interaction can occur on the tree- and loop levels.
 In the case of loop transitions, there are box-diagram and a transition via triple-leptoquarks interactions.
-Interestingly, we can predict the mass of mediating scalar leptoquark by using the existing bound on the decay width of $p\to \ell^{+} \pi^{0}$ ($n\to \bar \nu \pi^{0}$).
+The box diagram containing $\tilde S_{1}$ was known already.
+We completed the analysis of these transitions by calculating the box diagram contributions coming from the $S_{3}^{4/3}$ or $S_{3}^{-2/3}$ leptoquarks.
+We can predict the mass range of mediating scalar leptoquark by using the existing bound on the decay width of $p\to \ell^{+} \pi^{0}$ ($n\to \bar \nu \pi^{0}$).